 was over."
 He said, "you won't be chasing bad guys anymore."

-One month later, I underwent the full removal of my colon after two separate surgeries,
+One month later, I underwent the full removal of my colon (yes, all five feet of it) and

 I fought back and I returned to full uniform duty four weeks earlier than my

 During my cancer recovery, my wife Shirley and I saw firsthand the struggles

 and the overwhelming changes cancer families endure and Cops Against Cancer,

 a 501c(3) Non-Profit Organization was founded in 2010.
 Cancer families many times